KARSE22/KARSE22/README.md

 <!-- ### :woman_technologist: About Me : -->
 I am a Full Stack Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> who specializes in TypeScript, React, Node.js, and other popular front-end and back-end technologies.
 Through my work, I strive to create applications that are both engaging and practical.
 I'm always open to learning new technologies and finding new ways to improve my development skills.

-- 🔭 I’m currently working at Swing Education
-- 🌱 I’m currently working on a side project

 ---

 ### :hammer_and_wrench: Languages and Tools :